runjtu/awesome-and-novel-works-in-slam/README.md

 ----
 ## WhySDMap

-   For autonomous driving vechile and outdoor robotics, use more light-weight map instead of no map, specifically more like maplite [[demo](   https://github.com/awiesmulla/maplite)]
+   For autonomous driving vechile and outdoor robotics, use more light-weight map instead of no map, specifically more like maplite [[demo](https://github.com/awiesmulla/maplite)]

-   Follow [[TUMFTM](https://github.com/TUMFTM)] for more information on HDMap & SDMap aid localization, I will do supplement when I have time.
+   Follow [[TUMFTM](https://github.com/TUMFTM)] for more information on HDMap & SDMap aided localization, I will do supplement when I have time.

-   Follow [[Tong Qin](https://github.com/qintonguav)] for more information on SDMap aid localization, I will do supplement when I have time.
+   Follow [[Tong Qin](https://github.com/qintonguav)] for more information on SDMap aided localization, I will do supplement when I have time.

+   Follow [[Yujiao Shi](https://github.com/YujiaoShi/)] and [[tudelft-iv](https://github.com/tudelft-iv)] for more information on Satellite images aided localization, I will do supplement when I have time.

 ----
 ## WhyTraversability